originalnicodr/originalnicodr.github.io/site/collections/_posts/blog/2023-02-06-how-to-create-and-host-your-own-portfolio-for-free.markdown

 If you wanna know, this piece of HTML code is separated into two parts, the first one is just the album's banner, and the second one is all referring to the image grid of said album.
 If you know what you are doing, you can play around with the banner, or change it entirely for another thing.
 But I would suggest keeping the grid part of the code like it is.
 If you want to customize that I will let you know how to do that in a second.

 But before we can see anything else on the site we will need to install a couple of Javascript files.
-So download [this](https://raw.githubusercontent.com/originalnicodr/originalnicodr.github.io/main/site/js/album/pig.js) and [this](https://raw.githubusercontent.com/originalnicodr/originalnicodr.github.io/main/site/js/album/jquery.swipebox.js), create a js folder in your main repository folder if there isn't one yet, and put these two files inside of it.
+So download [this](https://raw.githubusercontent.com/originalnicodr/originalnicodr.github.io/main/site/js/album/pig.js) and [this](https://raw.githubusercontent.com/originalnicodr/originalnicodr.github.io/main/site/js/album/jquery.swipebox.js), create a js folder in your main site folder if there isn't one yet, and put these two files inside of it.

 To give a bit more context, [pig.js](https://github.com/jmodjeska/pigg) is a library used to display a grid of images.
 However, the file you download is one modified by jmodjeska that adds a lightbox (which is what zooms fullscreen when clicking a photo in a gallery to display it in full size) when clicking each file, and further modified by me to be able to use image links that aren't on the same repository as the site.
 And the other .js file is the lightbox code itself.